pief/PiStripe_uHAT/Hardware/README.md

 ### LICENSE

-The PiStripe uHAT PCB and its design files are licensed [LICENSE](CC-BY-SA).
+The PiStripe uHAT PCB and its design files are licensed [CC-BY-SA](LICENSE).